clojure-emacs/clojure-ts-mode/README.md

 ### Threading macros related features

-`clojure-thread`: Thread another form into the surrounding thread.
+`clojure-ts-thread`: Thread another form into the surrounding thread.
 Both `->>`/`some->>` and `->`/`some->` variants are supported.

-`clojure-unwind`: Unwind a threaded expression.
+`clojure-ts-unwind`: Unwind a threaded expression.
 Supports both `->>`/`some->>` and `->`/`some->`.

-`clojure-thread-first-all`: Introduce the thread first macro (`->`) and rewrite the entire form.
+`clojure-ts-thread-first-all`: Introduce the thread first macro (`->`) and rewrite the entire form.
 With a prefix argument do not thread the last form.

-`clojure-thread-last-all`: Introduce the thread last macro and rewrite the entire form.
+`clojure-ts-thread-last-all`: Introduce the thread last macro and rewrite the entire form.
 With a prefix argument do not thread the last form.

-`clojure-unwind-all`: Fully unwind a threaded expression removing the threading macro.
+`clojure-ts-unwind-all`: Fully unwind a threaded expression removing the threading macro.

+### Cycling things

+`clojure-ts-cycle-privacy`: Cycle privacy of `def`s or `defn`s.
+Use metadata explicitly with setting `clojure-ts-use-metadata-for-defn-privacy` to `t` for `defn`s too.

 ### Default keybindings